rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

 0. Goggle Chrome and Firefox browsers
 0. Install OpenJDK.
 0. Install Node.js to run a development web server and build the project.
-0. Install Yarn (NPM) to manage Node dependencies.
+0. Install Yarn (instead of NPM) to manage Node dependencies such that live reload of your client-side code (HTML, CSS, TypeScript) works (thanks to Webpack and Browsersync).

+   <pre>yarn start</pre>

+   Edit any file and the browser refreshes automatically.

 0. Install Bower to manage CSS and JavaScript dependencies used in this application.
 0. Install Gulp task runner.
 0. Install Ubuntu Make